scottnm/tetrust/readme.md

 ## Project reflections

 - V1 (Jan 18.
 2021)
-    - Tetris has some surprisingly interesting and complex rules that have changed and been tuned across it's many iterations.
+    - Tetris has some surprisingly interesting and complex rules that have changed and been tuned across its many iterations.
 The one I found most interesting (which I still don't really have a good implemenation for) was that many tetris games iterated on how pieces were allowed to rotate.
 In some early forms it was super simple but as the game was re-implemented and improved it became more complex.
-The gold standard for tetris games now usually requires some for wall kicking.
+The gold standard for tetris games now usually requires some logic for "wall kicking".
     - As I was closing in on V1, it was wild to look back at the first commit in the repo.
 I started the project in mid 2019 and dropped it after making some sizable progress but running into a blocker with how I wanted to constrain the tetris board.
-It was super emotionally gratifying to come back to the project a year and a  half later, unblock myself, and get to a V1.
+It was very gratifying to come back to the project a year and a  half later, unblock myself, and get to a V1.
 Tying up loose ends is a special sort of satisfying.

-To be continue...?
+To be continued...? (probably not)